 - Continued the Shed The Meds program to help safely dispose of over 3,500 pounds of expired or unused medications over six years

 - Safely expanded access to Medication-Assisted Treatment (MAT) (Chap.
 432, 2021)

 - Supported legislation to increase the number of days for in-patient and out-patient substance use treatment services (A.902, 2021)

-- Sponsored legislation that would increase penalties on profit-making drug traffickers whose sales lead to the death of a person suffering from addiction (A.3902, 2020)
+- Co-Sponsored legislation that would increase penalties on profit-making drug traffickers whose sales lead to the death of a person suffering from addiction (A.3902, 2020)

-- Sponsored and passed the “Drug Take Back Act” to keep drugs out of our medicine cabinets and out of our drinking water (Chap.
+- Co-Sponsored and passed the “Drug Take Back Act” to keep drugs out of our medicine cabinets and out of our drinking water (Chap.
 120, 2018)

-The federal government has already designated Putnam County a High Intensity Drug Trafficking Area.
-I’ll continue to do all I can to fight this scourge.
+Several years ago the federal government designated Putnam County a High Intensity Drug Trafficking Area.
+We recognize the dangers that exist and the needs that are real.
+As your County Executive, I’ll continue to do all I can to fight this scourge.